 A picture has the magic to make a moment last forever.
-Thanks to the invention of smart phones, photography has become a favorite pastime for many smart phone users around the world today.
+Thanks to the invention of smartphones, photography has become a favorite pastime for many smartphone users around the world today.
 However, if you’re a newbie, you need to learn some tricks to better your chances of coming up with great pics.
-Here are some tricks and tips that will help you capture great picture with your smart phones.
+Here are some tricks and tips that will help you capture great pictures with your smartphone.

 Don’t Cover Your Lens

-The very first step to taking a great picture with your smart phone camera begins with holding your phone appropriately while clicking the picture.
-This is because unlike a normal digital camera, the lens of cell phone is located at the top corner.
-So when you take a picture, you might end up covering a part of the camera with your fingers if you are not really care about it.
-As a matter of fact, taking good pictures with your smart phone takes a bit of regular practice or getting used to until you become fully aware of the position of the lens in your camera.
+The very first step to taking a great picture with your smartphone camera begins with holding your phone appropriately while clicking the picture.
+This is because, unlike a normal digital camera, the lens of a cell phone is located at the top corner.
+So when you take a picture, you might end up covering a part of the camera with your fingers if you do not really care about it.
+As a matter of fact, taking good pictures with your smartphone takes a bit of regular practice or getting used to until you become fully aware of the position of the lens in your camera.

 Think about the Background

 One of the most important principles of photography is defining the subject.
 This essentially means positioning the subject in a way that becomes the point of attraction for the viewer.
 Technically, this can be achieved by allowing the subject to position itself against the background that complements the subject.
 As a thumb rule, if you’re taking a picture of a person, you need to ensure that they must be standing against a background that doesn’t have too many distracting elements such as people moving around.
 By having a clean background, the focus can be greater on the subject.